p0nce/d-idioms/idioms/Adding or removing an element from arrays.md

 assert(arr == [1,10]);
 ```

-Adding an element into an associate array:
+Adding an element into an associative array:
 ```
 aa[key] = value;                 // aa[key] is created if not already existing
 ```

-Removing an element from an associate array given a key:
+Removing an element from an associative array given a key:
 ```
 aa.remove(key);                  // there is a builtin property to do that
 ```